 The Board usually meets quarterly, and on an ad hoc basis when appropriate.
 It is responsible, inter alia, for overall corporate strategy, approval of the Corporation's annual budget, major financing arrangements, and ensuring that sound administrative systems and procedures are in place.
 It reviews monthly the Corporation's operating results, and the progress made towards annual targets.
-In 2010, a total of 49 decision and information papers were considered by Board Members.
 With the position of Chief Executive Officer being left vacant from December 2007, the Board has delegated to the Chief Officer the authority for the management of day-to-day operations.

-There were three Board and four Audit Committee meetings held during the year up to 31 December 2010 and attended by Members as listed in the following table.
+There were three Board and three Audit Committee Meetings held during the year up to 31 December 2011 and attended by Members as listed in the following table.